 Vaan Island in Gulf of Mannar on the verge of submergence

 Erosion has been a serious threat to Vaan Island as it is shrinking in size over the years.
-There is a pillar near Vaan Island which is approximately 200 m away from the Island and rooted in the sea now.
-Thus the erosion on the Island is very obvious.
-As per the notification of the Gulf of Mananr Marine National Park (G.O.Ms.No.962, Forests and Fisheries, 10th September 1986), the Vaan Island was having 16 heactres of area cover.
-Vegetation on the Island is not noticeable as Prosopis juliflora is the dominant plant along with some small shrubs and salt marshes.
+The erosion on the Island is very obvious.
+As per the notification of the Gulf of Mananr Marine National Park (G.O.Ms.No.962, Forests and Fisheries, 10th September 1986), the Vaan Island was having 16 ha. of area cover.